-- Contact the Scholarships & Student Aid Office to acquire an advance understanding of the impact of any reduction to course load, withdrawal from studies, change of financial situation, etc. A non-exhaustive list of repercussions of academic and administrative decisions includes:
+- Contact Scholarships and Student Aid to acquire an advance understanding of the impact of any reduction to course load, withdrawal from studies, change of financial situation, etc. A non-exhaustive list of repercussions of academic and administrative decisions includes:

 - Not applying for financial aid and/or awards on a timely basis: this can result in the inability to gain maximum funding, paying interest and penalties on unpaid bills due to delays, or the requirement to complete extra paperwork on existing loans to continue your interest-free status.